This TV writer is bringing your fake sitcom ideas to life on Twitter, and it’s hilarious

 “I’ve been having a really hard time sitting down and writing since the pandemic started,” Jaffe says over email.
 “I think it’s just anxiety compounded with this sort of pervasive feeling of hopelessness.
 But this was quick, easy, low stakes, and really fun.”

-It was also something Jaffe had experience with in the past.
-Prior to writing actual episodes of television for shows like Rugrats and Big Hero 6, she once wrote a series for The Observer called Dreamcaps, in which she recapped episodes of television that did not exist.
+It was also something Jaffe had previous experience doing.
+Prior to writing actual episodes of shows like Rugrats and Big Hero 6, she once wrote a series for The Observer called Dreamcaps, in which she recapped episodes of television that did not exist.

-Building on her therapist’s suggestion to break through her writing malaise by churning out “a few low-stakes pages every day,” Jaffe enlisted the help of Twitter to provide her with fake TV show titles for inspiration.
+Building on her therapist’s suggestion to break through her writing malaise by churning out “a few low-stakes pages every day,” Jaffe enlisted the help of Twitter to provide fake TV show titles for inspiration.
 Maybe she could make online acquaintances feel a little better during a weird time while cheering herself up as well.

 Update, I wrote a cold open: pic.twitter.com/2TnhO9guwP